TREASURIES-Yields edge higher as inflation, U.S. government shutdown worries mount

 By David Randall

-NEW YORK, Nov 13 (Reuters) - The overhang of Moody's decision on Friday to lower its credit rating outlook for U.S. government debt and concerns over inflation data to be released later this week helped push Treasury yields slightly higher on Monday.
+NEW YORK, Nov 13 (Reuters) - U.S. Treasury yields rose slightly on Monday after Moody's lowered its credit rating outlook for U.S. government debt late Friday and the market anxiously awaited inflation data due later this week.

-Moody's late on Friday cut its outlook on the U.S. AAA credit rating to "negative" from "stable" citing large fiscal deficits and a decline in debt affordability.
-The move followed a ratings downgrade by Fitch over the summer on the heels of months of political brinkmanship around the U.S. debt ceiling.
+Moody's cut its U.S. AAA credit rating outlook to "negative" from "stable," citing large fiscal deficits and a decline in debt affordability.
+Fitch downgraded the United States to AA+ from AAA in August after months of political brinkmanship around the U.S. debt ceiling.

 The U.S. faces another partial government shutdown beginning Saturday if Congress does not pass a stopgap spending bill.